isomerpages/govtech-gobusiness-main/pages/epjs/recruit-talent/career-conversion-programmes.md

 ### How you can benefit:

-<ul><li>- Companies can tap on Government funding through course fee grants and salary support when training eligible mid-career individuals under CCPs</li></ul>
+<ul><li> Companies can tap on Government funding through course fee grants and salary support when training eligible mid-career individuals under CCPs</li></ul>

 ---